Kamo-Chip/WebLaunchZA/posts/how-to-advertise-on-google-for-free.md

     - It gives you control over how customers perceive your business
     - It won't require much effort from you if you sign up for our Google Business Profile services.

-Click [here](https://makersdev.com "Home page containing more information") to learn about MakersDev and how we can help your business succeed online.
+Click [here](https://weblaunchza.com "Home page containing more information") to learn about WebLaunchZA and how we can help your business succeed online.